 For us it is vitally important that every customer, old and new, has confidence to deal with a well established, generations old company that believes every customer must have an enjoyable, successful and satisfactory experience, and you can know that you can also enjoy a personal one to one contact with our partners during any visit to our permanent gallery in Brighton, which for us is a priority.

-Here are just two of our clients comments we received in the past five days.
-‘Today the medals arrived.
-It is high quality as always and I am 100% satisfied. best regards G.B.’
-From Germany
+Here are just two of our clients comments we received in the past few days.

-‘The swords arrived and are lovely.
-Yes, the Light Company sabre is especially striking.
-In fact, it's out of this world.
-You take good photos but they didn't do this piece justice.
-The French piece has tremendous presence.
-It's hard to find French Revolutionary pieces, especially ones with battle wear.
-Thanks again” G.G.
-From North America
+‘The swords arrived and are simply lovely.
+In fact, the Light Company sabre is especially striking, and it's out of this world.
+You take very fine photos but they simply didn't do this piece justice.
+The French sword has tremendous presence.
+It's hard to find French Napoleonic pieces over here, especially ones with little or no wear.
+Many thanks again”

 Enjoy our site, it has been over 100 years in the making!.